dcunited001/dcunited001.github.io/_graphics/2017-05-23-particles-in-2d-with-vector-calculus.md

   - automatically scale values from rForce texture based on particle density and expected range of values
   - the rForce texture values (correctly) are not 0.0 to 1.0. they are the sum of components from particles.

-- eventually remove brownian motion component from particle behavior
-  - in the social physics simulation, i want to scale between brownian & gradient motion
-  - but that will throw off the thermal velocity calculation
-  - and brownian motion should emerge in the system anyways.

 - option to display texture representing particle paths
   - write lines to another texture. use vertex transformation.
   - each particle has a color and leaves a trail representing it's path